It’s not as easy as it seems to convert B2B SaaS.

 This is why he firmly believes in the ease and simplicity of SalesRight.
 It provides a platform to organically uncover those pain points by using multi-tiered pricing.
 An AE can then leverage analytics to discover what prospects actually think of the offer.

-By focusing on scoring, pricing, training, and advocacy you’ll find a more cost-efficient way to increase your qualified opportunity to close rates rather than just adding resources to your sales teams.
-When used properly, these strategies and tactics will ensure you close more deals.
+By focusing on scoring, pricing, training, and advocacy you’ll find a more cost-efficient way to increase your qualified opportunity to close rates and rather than just adding resources to your sales teams.
+When used properly, these strategies and tactics will ensure you convert more b2b saas.

 Of these steps, pricing can often cause the most problems.
 If you want to see what giving your prospects more choice can do for your conversion rates, book a free demo with us now.